 But that doesn’t mean you can’t enjoy the benefits of sticky tenants and a prime location that a Hong Kong commercial asset can offer you.
 With REITs, it is possible to own a stake in multibillion-dollar commercial properties in Hong Kong and earn a slice of the rental pie.
 That’s why we’re such a big fan of REITs when it comes to building stable and growing passive dividend income.

 Similar to Singapore and Malaysia, Hong Kong has its own REIT market that attracts investors from all over the world.
-At the time of writing, there are ten listed Hong Kong REITs for investors to choose from.
-Although the number is fewer than Singapore (33 REITs and 6 stapled trusts) and Malaysia (17 REITs and 1 stapled trust), the total market cap of Hong Kong REITs is US$35 billion – more than three times larger than the total market cap of Malaysian REITs at US$10 billion.
+At the time of writing, there are 10 listed Hong Kong REITs for investors to choose from.
+If you strongly believe that Hong Kong will eventually recover from the current political unrest and virus outbreak, then this will be a perfect time to look at the Hong Kong stock market.

 Just like what we did with the calculation of investment returns for S-REITs and M-REITs since their IPOs, we are going to do the same for Hong Kong REITs that have been listed for at least 10 years and evaluate their performance.

-For example, if David invested in Prosperity REIT during its IPO, his initial investment of HK$10,000 would’ve grown to HK$14,600 (+46% in capital gains) by 31 Jan 2019.
-If we include the dividends he’s received over the years, David would have made even more in Prosperity REIT as his initial investment of HK$10,000 would have grown to $22,200 (+122% in capital gains and dividends).
-Overall, his total annualised return in Prosperity REIT from 2005 to 2019 is 5.85%.
+For example, if David invested in Prosperity REIT during its IPO, his initial investment of HK$10,000 would’ve grown to HK$13,800 (+38% in capital gains) by 31 Jan 2020.
+If we include the dividends he’s received over the years, David would have made even more in Prosperity REIT as his initial investment of HK$10,000 would have grown to $22,900 (+122% in capital gains and dividends).
+Overall, his total annualised return in Prosperity REIT from 2005 to 2020 is 5.67%.

-If David invested HK$100,000, then his investment would’ve grown to HK$222,000.
-Basically, the more money he invests, the more he makes.
+If David invested HK$100,000, then his investment would’ve grown to HK$229,000.
+Basically, the more money he had invested, the more he would have made.
 And the longer he holds, the more dividends he’s going to receive.
 So after investing for more than ten years, here are the top three best-performing Hong Kong REITs for David.

 Note: We’ve excluded brokerage costs, currency exchange gains/losses and taxes that might be applicable to foreign investors.